wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 D3: Ooooooh, that felt good didn't it?
 I felt like a proper judge and everything.

-D1: You were very stern Jackie, I loved the "Silence in court" bit.
+Florence: You were very stern Jackie, I loved the "Silence in court" bit.

-D2: _to D1_ well your prosecuting skills were very impressive...
+Beatrice: _to Florence_ well your prosecuting skills were very impressive...

-D1: D'ya think so?
+Florence: D'ya think so?
 I wasn't sure if it was a bit much...

 D4: So what do we do with her?

-D1: Send her to prison
+Florence: Send her to prison

-D2: A really horrible prison
+Beatrice: A really horrible prison

 D4: You don't mean